bartvanhoey/AbpFilter/README.md

-## How to Filter an AbpCrudPageBase
+## How to Filter a standard paged list in the ABP Framework

 ## Introduction